uktrade/help-desk-service/README.md

 A service for interacting with help desks such as Zendesk and Halo ITSM.

-The service provides an API that should be used for ticket management and creation.
+The service provides a subset of a Zendesk-compatible API that should be used for ticket management and creation.

-## Setup
+## Initial setup

 - Set up pre-commit as per https://github.com/uktrade/pii-secret-check-hooks
 - Copy the example env file `cp .env.example .env`
 - Build local docker instance:
     - `make build`
-    - `make migrate` or `make first-use`
+    - `make first-use`

+The service will be available at: `http://localhost:8000/`

+## Usage

-- Start the local docker instance: `make up` or `make up-detached` to start in detached mode
+- Start the local docker instance: `make up`, or `make up-detached` to start in detached mode
-- The service will be available at: `http://localhost:8000/`

 ## Update requirements files